Aquatic & Aqua fitness

 To register for swimming lessons, first determine the appropriate swim level.
 If unsure, refer to the program descriptions or your swimmer’s most recent final progress report card.
 Next, refer to the days and times of a particular class or level on the lesson availability chart.

-Lessons will be available for registration: Wednesday September 28th at Noon
+Lessons are available for registration: Wednesday, September 27th at 12 noon

 To register online for swimming lessons, please visit at https://acadiau.legendonlineservices.ca/enterprise/account/login